stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 Later in this section we will also address the complexity caused by the number of objects that are currently required to render each element of a scene (descriptor sets, render sequences, pools, etc) by the introduction of a _scene graph_ and supporting framework.

 In this first chapter we will start a new demo to render a terrain model derived from a height-map image, and then implement level of detail (LOD) functionality for the grid mesh using a _tesselation_ shader.
-We will also introduce _push constants_ as a more efficient mechanism for uploading data to the hardware, and _specialization constants_ to parameterise the shader configuration.

 This will require the following new components: